DIAGNijmegen/llm_extractinator/README.md

 ## 📁 Task Files

-Each task is defined using a JSON file stored in the `tasks/` directory.
+Each task is defined by a JSON file stored in `tasks/`.

 Filename format: